motoki-source/web-galleries/README.md

 A collection of web galleries running html, js and css.
 SimpleLightbox implementation and some other utilities.
 The objective is to give a simple way to implement a portfolio through Github>Cloudflare.
-I believe that trusting your stuff to a "big" site comes with ugly risks--just read their TOS).
+I believe that trusting your stuff to a "big" site comes with ugly risks--just read their TOS.

 ## Manga Reader
 A simple, yet effective manga reader.